-As noted above, we undertook an initial risk assessment during the reporting period to identify any key modern slavery risks that existed within our operations and supply chains.

-Globally, Albemarle has commenced an in-depth assessment of forced labour, child labour and other human rights risks in the company's extended supply chains.
+As noted above, we continued to undertake risk assessments during the reporting period to identify key modern slavery risks within our operations and supply chains.
+Globally, Albemarle has commenced an indepth assessment of forced labour, child labour and other human rights risks in the company's extended supply chains.
 Albemarle conducted risk-based supply chain mapping of production inputs in its three Global Business Units.

-In 2022, this due diligence process was piloted in Albemarle's China operations, and the company is using the results to inform enhancements to global risk mitigation processes, including how we define high-risk locations and materials, collect supply chain mapping information, and conduct desktop screening of suppliers for red flags.
-These efforts are ongoing to achieve an appropriate understanding of Albemarle's suppliers globally and the extent of modern slavery risks present in their operations and supply chains.
-In addition, Albemarle has conducted human rights risk assessments at several Albemarle sites, covering a broad range of risks to workers and other stakeholders, including risks of forced labour.2
+In 2023 Albemarle finalized its modern slavery due diligence global procedure, further standardizing the approach on how we define high-risk locations, materials and services, collect supply chain mapping information, and conduct due diligence of suppliers.
+The mapping and due diligence efforts continued to advance during 2023 and will extend into 2024 and beyond in order to achieve an appropriate and up-to-date understanding of Albemarle's suppliers globally, and to mitigate modern slavery risks present in their operations and.

-For AWPL, our ongoing due diligence efforts to date have not identified any high-risk direct ("first-tier") suppliers, to AWPL.
-Regarding AWPL's extended supply chain, we identified that 44 of the more than 500 indirect ("second-tier") suppliers of goods to MinRes in respect of operations at Wodgina, which present elevated risk of modern slavery.
-These suppliers are subject to MinRes' rigorous procurement processes as described in their 2022 Modern Slavery Statement.
+For AWPL, our ongoing due diligence efforts to date have not identified any high-risk direct ("first-tier") suppliers to AWPL.
+Regarding AWPL's extended supply chain, we identified that 47 of the more than 800 indirect ("second-tier") suppliers of goods to MinRes in respect of operations at Wodgina, which present elevated risk of modern slavery.
+These suppliers are subject to MinRes' risk screening and onboarding processes as described in their 2023 Modern Slavery Statement.

-Where Albemarle identifies suppliers with elevated modern slavery risks, we are committed to making appropriate risk-based inquiries to assess and mitigate risks, such as through desktop research structured to identify indicators of forced labour, red flags of sourcing from conflict-affected or high-risk areas (CAHRAs), and other human rights-related issues.
+Where Albemarle identifies suppliers with elevated modern slavery risks, we are committed to making appropriate risk-based inquiries to further assess and mitigate risks, such as through due diligence to identify indicators of forced labour, red flags of sourcing from conflict-affected or high-risk areas (CAHRAs), and other human rights-related issues.
 To the extent that our ongoing reviews identify high-risk suppliers, Albemarle is committed to asking them to complete a detailed supplier questionnaire and undergo audits by a qualified social auditing firm where appropriate.